-Music Appreciation is a class for all students who love music and would like to develop skills and knowledge to enhance their enjoyment and appreciation of all types of music.
-This course will include an introduction to the elements of music such as rhythm, modality, tempo, timbre, and form, as well as the evolution of music throughout history.
-Students will be exposed to music from a variety of genres, cultures, and time periods from medieval music to contemporary popular music.
-Students will tackle big questions such as, "What is music?" and "How do my past experiences influence the music I enjoy?"
-Some performance elements will be included in the course.
+Music Appreciation is a class for all students who love music and would like to develop knowledge to enhance their musical skills.
+This course will include an introduction to music theory and the elements of music such as rhythm, modality, tempo, timbre, and form, as well as the evolution of music throughout history.
+Students will then apply their knowledge of music theory and history to songwriting and recording projects.
+Some performance elements will also be included in the course.

-This course will meet twice each week and is required for all 9th grade students unless they are enrolled in Chorus, Fine Arts Appreciation, or the Achievement Center.
+This course will meet twice each week and is required for all 9th grade students unless they are enrolled in Choir I, Fine Arts Appreciation, Theater Arts, or the Achievement Center.
 Upper Class students may choose to enroll in this course and replace their study twice per week.